hubverse-org/hubDocs/docs/source/quickstart-hub-admin/intro.md

 ### Example hubs

-The example hub repositories provide minimal working examples of hubs that can be used for ideas of how to set up configuration files for new projects.
-They are also used as use-cases for testing the [software for modeling hubs](../user-guide/software.md).
+The example hub repositories provide minimal working examples of hubs that can be used to generate ideas for setting up configuration files for new projects.
+They are also used as use cases for testing the [software for modeling hubs](../user-guide/software.md).

 #### 1. Simple Forecast Hub Example

-The [Simple Forecast Hub Example](https://github.com/hubverse-org/example-simple-forecast-hub) is adapted from forecasts submitted to the [US COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub), but has been modified to provide examples of nowcasts.
+The [Simple Forecast Hub Example](https://github.com/hubverse-org/example-simple-forecast-hub) is adapted from forecasts submitted to the [US COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) but modified to provide examples of nowcasts.

 #### 2. Complex Forecast Hub Example